NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

-## Special Case: Reordering Document Pages in the Collection Headers
+## Special case: reordering document pages in the collection headers

 ---